 If you come from a previous appointment you will hardly find a seat in the front row, but don’t despair, the ceremony is so long and sometimes monotonous that your predecessors after taking the ritual photos will give you the pace.

-Otherwise you can go and stand on the side facing Hyde Park if you arrive very late, the overall view is not perfect, but still significant.
+Otherwise you can go and stand on the side overlooking Hyde Park if you arrive very late, the overall view is not perfect, but still significant.

 How the change of the Guard at the English Royal Palace works

+The changing of the guard in London is quite a complex ritual.
 The Guard that mounts at Buckingham Palace is called The Queen’s Guard.
-The guards belong to a battalion of carefully selected army professionals, but at regular intervals they are replaced by other infantry regiments: Scots Guards, Irish Guards, Welsh Guards, Grenadier Guards and Coldstream Guards.
+The Guards belong to a battalion of hand-picked army professionals, but at regular intervals they are replaced by other infantry regiments: Scots Guards, Irish Guards, Welsh Guards, Grenadier Guards and Coldstream Guards.

 The standing guard starts from Wellington Barracks and arrives in front of the palace courtyard accompanied by the music band with military marches but also pop music.
 The journey takes about 5 minutes but the changing ceremony lasts about 45 minutes and is held in the large courtyard in front of the palace.